 Tye Gerrard, graduate, Commercial Analyst

 A detailed outline of the program is available at UQ Courses and Programs.

-NEW: From 2017, up to 25 students of the Master of Petroleum Engineering at UQ will also be able to undertake internationally recognised and certified well control courses (e.g. Well Control Levels 2 to 4 – both IWCF and IADC) while studying with us at no extra cost.
-This is owing to a unique collaboration with an industry leading training provider, Fendley Skills Development. *Subject to terms and conditions.
+NB: From 2017, up to 25 students of the Master of Petroleum Engineering at UQ will also be able to undertake internationally recognised and certified well control courses (e.g. Well Control Levels 2 to 4 – both IWCF and IADC) while studying with us at no extra cost.
+This is owing to a unique collaboration with an industry leading training provider, Fendley Skills Development using state-of-the art simulation equipment. *Subject to terms and conditions.